joshua-shults/CS-320/README.md

 mathematical questions it could then produce wildly innacurate results.
 I always approach designing software cautiously, as any developer would know that overconfidence could lead ot missing a simple mistake that will cause a lot of hassle in the future once the program has multiple relationships within the program.
 Debugging is always easier when it is done with a singular function instead of larger relationships within the program.

+Edit on 11/14/2025

+Added the file CSCapstone Appointment Application.
+This file contains the original code from the project, but now with a new file 'AppointmentApp.java' that contains a Main() program.
+Now instead of separate code files that were only created for JUNIT testing, I have a working program that utilizes the old code files.
+The program is basic for now, it does not create a database, but it correctly performs CRUD operations on the existing classes that I made.